-Regulations on human resources.
+Regulations governing human resources.
 State licensing requirements establish entry requirements for teachers and principals.
 Once hired, teachers are assigned to schools according to the terms of collective-bargaining agreements.
 In most localities, the most senior teacher who applies for it fills a vacancy.
 Teachers' hours of work, daily minutes of contact with students, and obligations to attend meetings or perform other duties are usually spelled out by labor contracts.

-Regulations on instruction.
+Regulations governing instruction.
 Individual teachers and schools have some freedom to choose materials and teaching methods.
-However, state curriculum rules require coverage of a wide range of subjects, and also bound the use of time-on particular subjects, length of school day, and length of year.
+However, state curriculum rules require coverage of a wide range of subjects, and also bound the use of time, controlling how much is spent on particular subjects and establishing the length of the school day and the school year.
 Finally, federal laws on education of the disabled and bilingual education also specify what child shall get what services under what conditions.

-Regulations on student assignment.
+Regulations governing student assignment.
 Students are generally assigned to schools near their neighborhoods, and though districts allow transfers, these are possible only if the desired school has vacancies and if the change would not worsen racial imbalances in the sending and receiving schools.
-Because some families are trapped in schools they would rather not attend, principals and teachers are obligated to make accommodations.
-This can make it very difficult for a school to specialize in a particular approach to instruction.
-Faculties that insist on getting good at something in particular risk harmful confrontations with parents who want something different and can't go elsewhere.
+Because some families are trapped in schools they would rather not attend, principals and teachers are obligated to make a variety of accommodations and compromises.
+Rather than specialize in a particular approach to instruction and attract like-minded families, schools are limited by the wishes of parents who cannot send their children elsewhere.